Asad-KhanDev/BUILD-FIT/README.md

 # BUILD-FIT
-Professional Android Fitness Application built with Java &amp; XML.
+A premium Android fitness application built with Java and XML to help users track workouts, monitor progress, and achieve their fitness goals.